sunfishcode/hello-wasi-http/README.md

 [wasmtime.dev]: https://wasmtime.dev/

-Then, in a new terminal, we can run `wasmtime serve` on our Wasm component:
+Run `cargo component serve` or the equivalent:
 ```
 $ wasmtime serve target/wasm32-wasi/debug/hello_wasi_http.wasm
 ```
-This starts up an HTTP server on `0.0.0.0:8080` (the specific address and port can be configured with the `--addr=` flag).
+This starts up an HTTP server on `0.0.0.0:8080`.

 With that running, in another window, we can now make requests!
 ```